MagicineMaker/Malloc-Lab/README.md

 # Malloc-Lab
 Malloc Package produced by Ann Zhang.

+Exactly the same in usage and functionality with C's standard dynamic memory allocator.
+Achieving 13000+ ops/s and 89% memory utility on average.

 This memory allocator is based on segregated free lists.

 The smallest block class on the free list is 16 bytes in size, with a header, a footer and the pointer to its successor.